 You can see here in this video that contact was increased 2 steps before B with a slight lift on the reins.
 The horse answered by softening and rounding.
 But then the rider released the rein by moving the hand forward, and leaning forward, into the trot.

 The horse hollowed and pulled itself in to trot, rather than lifting and pushing itself in to trot.
 It happens pretty quick so I slowed it down and froze it at the moment of lift.

-But whether in a bosal, or a snaffle, holding a steady contact is going to give them something to push on.
+But whether you're in a bosal, or a snaffle, holding a steady contact is going to give them something to push on.
 What you need instead is a repetition of the request, the half-halt.
 In time with the the horses movement, before and throughout the transition.

-It's possible that the interpretation of contact 'might' differ between judges.
+Regarding the question, it's possible that the interpretation of contact 'might' differ between judges.
 And that some are not familiar with Californio/Vaquero style horsemanship.
-But what Judges are really assessing is 'how' the horse is going relative to an ideal image for the level.
+But what Judges are really assessing is 'how' the horse is going relative to an ideal image for the level being shown.

 Contact in itself is not a requirement of Working Equitation.
 But it is necessary in much of the training.
 We need to be able to shape the horse's body to achieve a good working balance with weight equally on all 4 feet.
 And sometimes more weight on the hind feet.